AryahP/ios101/README.md

 Adobe
 - drop images in the application and display on the screen
-- allow the user to change properties of the image via drop-down menus Instagram
+- allow the user to change properties of the image via drop-down menus

+Instagram
 - vanish messages with swipe-up
-- Create an account that connects to a separate database Duolingo
+- Create an account that connects to a separate database

+Duolingo
 - progress tracker
 - embed audio files
 - process input audio, map to application text, and say whether the text is correct
 - delete all progress

 Photos App
 - Generate click sound
 - Add timer before taking a picture
 - Zoom in and out using fingers

 Personal App Brainstorming
+An app that showcases and creates a well-balanced diet plan for celiac disease individuals.
+It makes updates to the diet plan as the week goes on depending on what the individual has consumed previously.
+Upload the image of the food and it will display the ingredients or lead to the website where the product is made.
+The app will allow celiac disease individuals to quickly see where different products are located across a region or lead them to the website where they can order it.
+Any blood test results or updates will also change the meal plan.

 ## Notes